-The purpose and need for this project is to improve the flow of vehicular traffic around the Interstate 10 and US 49 Interchange.
 The volume of traffic has grown over the years, and the congestion that now exists is projected to become even more problematic.
-As noted, there are several ongoing and planned developments that will be generating even more traffic which will only exacerbate the situation.
+As noted, it is anticipated that several ongoing and planned developments that will generate even more traffic, which will only exacerbate the situation.
 Along with congestion, a purpose of the project is to address the local and through traffic that is plagued with delayed movement due to the high volume of traffic on US 49 coupled with the restricted access within the interchange.
-On the west side of US 49 a need exists for a connection between the areas north and south of Interstate 10 to serve the area's commercial growth and offer the public an alternative to the congested I-10/US 49 Interchange.
-The need is identified and further supported in the documentation and analyses provided in the prior Interstate 10/US 49 Planning and Environmental Linkage (PEL) Study Final Report and the Gulf Regional Planning Commission Metropolitan Planning Organization 2045 Metropolitan Transportation Plan - Technical Report #5 are included in Appendix A. In addition, traffic modeling is included in Appendix B.
+On the west side of US 49, a need exists for a connection between the areas north and south of Interstate 10 to serve the area's commercial growth and offer the public an alternative to the congested I-10/US 49 Interchange.
+The need is identified and further supported in the attached documentation and analyses provided in the prior Interstate 10/US 49 Planning and Environmental Linkage (PEL) Study Final Report and the Gulf Regional Planning Commission Metropolitan Planning Organization 2045 Metropolitan Transportation Plan - Technical Report #5 found in Appendix A. Traffic modeling is included in Appendix B. The project provides an alternate route for traffic not traveling to or from I-10 and decreases the overall traffic volume on US 49.
+The project provides an alternate route for through traffic, additional access points for businesses on the west side of US 49, and an additional connection to development north of Interstate 10.